 Thoreau, 16 years her senior, would not win wide acclaim as the author of Walden and Civil Disobedience until well after his death.
 He was recognized around town, though, as someone who marched to the beat of a very different drummer.

-Emerson, nearly three decades older than Louisa May, had both fortune and fame as the leading Transcendentalist philosopher, lecturer, poet and essayist.
+Emerson, nearly three decades older than Louisa May, had both fortune and fame as the era's leading Transcendentalist philosopher, lecturer, poet and essayist.
 He brought together the literary and philosophical community of Concord, Mass., where Louisa May spend much of her childhood.
 Emerson had inherited a large estate from his wife, Ellen Tucker, who died at 20, just two years into their marriage.

 He supported Thoreau, promoting his work, hiring him for odd jobs and letting him live at his large house with his second wife and children.
 Emerson also gave and loaned money to Nathaniel Hawthorne and his wife Sophia Peabody.
 And he bought houses for Bronson Alcott, the founder of alternative education and the father of Louisa May and her three sisters.